-While our schools are closed, it’s important that we remain focused on supporting our health and well-being.
-During this time of uncertainty and physical distancing, it’s important for us all to take time for self-care, and supporting our physical and mental health.
+As we return to our learning, it’s important that we remain focused on supporting our health and well-being and for us all to take time for self-care, and supporting our physical and mental health.

 We recognize that these are stressful times for our students.
 We are inviting you to review the resources we have put together below.
 This content is intended for Grade 7 to 12 students.
 For resources to support students in Kindergarten to Grade 6, please refer to: Parent and Caregiver Mental Health Resources.

 If you are worried about your own or a friend’s well-being or mental health, please reach out to one of the resources listed and connect with their teacher, school staff, or a trusted adult for support.
 I need help now from Waterloo Region Suicide Prevention Council.

 Front Door is your starting point for accessing child and youth mental health services and supports in Waterloo Region.
 They work with parents/caregivers, children and youth (up to their 18th birthday) who are struggling with life’s challenges such as emotions, behaviours, relationships and mental health.
 They listen, offer support and can help you identify next steps including access to other services.